 Hobbesian Persons and Representation

 In Leviathan (1651), Hobbes offers a novel conceptualisation of the modern representative state as an incorporated person empowered to act on our behalf, but also in our name.
 This made any state’s pronouncements or actions ours and ours to bear.
 Insofar as the sovereign represents us both singularly and collectively, Hobbes combines true representation and representation by fiction in the making of the modern representative state.
 This chapter examines how this is done and to what effect.

+Of Persons

 A PERSON, is he, whose words and actions are considered, either as his own, or as representing the words or actions of an other man, or of any other thing to whom they are attributed, whether Truly or by Fiction.

-When they are considered as his owne, then is he called a Naturall Person: And when they are considered as representing the words and action of an other, then is he a Feigned or Artificiall Person.
-(Malcolm 2012, 244)
+When they are considered as his owne, then is he called a Naturall Person: And when they are considered as representing the words and action of an other, then is he a Feigned or Artificiall Person (Malcolm 2012, 244; 1651, 80).

 To speak of a “person” is, for Hobbes, to speak of agency, or the capacity to speak and act.
 We can either speak and act for ourselves, as natural persons, or speak and act for others, as artificial persons.
 The artifice of artificial persons consists in the fact that they do not address others as themselves (that is, in their own person) but as representing someone or something else (that is, in the person of another).
 One should be cautious, however, of taking natural persons as devoid of artifice.
 For Hobbes, a “person” is always already of the order of artefact: her actions are acts of representation, either of herself or another.

 Hobbes’s adoption, in the English Leviathan (1651), of a broad and elastic concept of person as an agent capable of speech and action marks a departure from his earlier works.
-In both The Elements of Law (1640) and De Cive (1642) Hobbes had worked with a distinctively juristic understanding of “person” – with “person” referring in those works to an entity recognised by the law as a subject of rights and obligations, typically a civil person.
-In Leviathan, the natural habitat of the person shifts from law to theatre.
-“Person”, we are told, originally referred to the ‘outward appearance of man, counterfeited on the Stage’.
-(Malcolm 2012, 244).
+In both The Elements of Law (1640) and De cive (1642) Hobbes had worked with a distinctively juristic understanding of “person” – with “person” referring in those works to an entity recognized by the law as a subject of rights and obligations, typically a civil person.
+In Leviathan, the natural habitat of the person shifts from law to theater.
+“Person”, we are told, originally referred to the ‘outward appearance of man, counterfeited on the Stage’ (Malcolm 2012, 244; 1651, 80).
 Stage actors, when constructing dramatis personae, commodify their verbal and gestural outputs.
 Words and actions are also the “outward appearances” that make up the Hobbesian person.
 Similar to commodities, they are amenable to transferral.
 This makes it possible for one and the same words and actions to have a distinct causal and moral source.
 For instance, in some jurisdictions, one can marry by proxy by making oneself represented by another, often a family member.
 And insofar as words and actions may be correctly attributable to one person (moral cause) on the basis of the words and actions of another person (causal source), the need arises “to consider” to whom or what responsibility for the observed words and actions is to be assigned.